Ashwagandha – The winter cherry from Ayurveda

 In addition, ashwagandha takes positive influence in thyroid disorders, as the plant substance restores the balance of thyroid hormones [10].

-4. But what actually is stress?
+4. But what is stress?

 Nervous, unhappy, overworked, sleep deprived - we are talking about stress!
 Nowadays, many people suffer from the consequences of chronic stress!